 Character encoding - The internationalization should be able to handle a wide range of scripts, even some that aren't Latin.

-Language direction - It's critical that software intended for languages that read from right to left can handle text oriented in any direction.
+Language direction - It's critical that software intended for languages that read from right to left (such as Arabic, Hebrew, or Persian) can handle text oriented in any direction.

 What is g11n?